Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 Run `npm run build:archive` to create .ch5z file which supports TSW device.
 The build artifacts will be stored in the `dist/` directory.

+## Rename archive

+Run `npm run rename:archive` to create .ch5z file which supports TSW device.
+The build artifacts will be stored in the `dist/` directory.

 ## Deploy the project in TSW device

 Run `npm run build:deploy` to deploy the project in TSW device.